-RC-4.5.1: Repair of Robots Team leaders may ask the referee for permission to remove a player from the field, if there is a problem with the player's hardware and/or software.
-If the referee gives permission to remove a player, one human team member who must be properly dressed and who has been identified to the referee before Repair of Robots field, if there is a problem with the player's hardware and/or software.
-If the referee gives permission to remove a player, one human team member If the referee gives permission to remove a player, one human team member who must be properly dressed and who has been identified to the referee before 1 1 1 the start of the game, may enter the field and remove a robot only during a game stoppage.
+RoboCup RoboCup Changes and Comments RC-4.5.1: Team leaders may ask the referee for permission to remove a player from the Repair of Robots field, if there is a problem with the player's hardware and/or software.
+If the referee gives permission to remove a player, one human team member, who must be properly dressed and who has been identified to the referee before the start of the game, may enter the field and remove a robot only during a game stoppage.
 Checking that the player's equipment is correct may also be done by assistant referees.
-When a player is removed from the field, the referee will signal the person as the RefBox to register this in the RefBox.
-The person at the RefBox will present a button for the team which indicates that a player is removed.
+When a player is removed from the field, the referee will signal the person at the RefBox to register this in the RefBox.
+The person at the RefBox will press a button for the team which indicates that a player is removed.
 After 20s the RefBox will automatically send a signal over the network to signal that a robot can enter the field again during the next game stoppage.
 The RefBox will show when the 20s period is over.
 If a robot re-enters the field before the 20s are passed or when the game is not stopped, the opponent team will be awarded a free kick executed on the kick-off point.
 The robot that illegally entered the field has to be removed again and the 20s timer will be restarted.
-After a player has been repaired or a player's equipment has been corrected the player is allowed to enter the field.
+After a player has been repaired or a player's equipment has been corrected, the player is allowed to enter the field.
 This can only happen during a game stoppage and after having received a corresponding signal from the RefBox and approval from the referee.
 It is explicitly allowed to add a different robot than the one that was taken out, assuming all other steps laid out in this rule are followed.